 You can’t beat a great chocolate brownie, but there are just so many recipes to choose from.
 However, if you are looking for a change from the traditional, these chocolate peanut butter brownies certainly won’t disappoint.
 Not only are they low carb, at under 3g per brownie, but they are gluten-free and by using artificial sweeteners, they are free of refined sugars as well!

 The winning combination of chocolate and peanut butter is an absolute winner in this recipe.
 They are brilliant as a tasty afternoon snack or served with a big scoop of vanilla ice cream as a delicious dessert.
 I promise you they never hang around for long in my house.

-However if you aren’t a fan of peanut butter then why not try my other other low carb brownie recipe, double chocolate brownies
+However, if you aren’t a fan of peanut butter then why not try my other low carb brownie recipe, double chocolate brownies

 These chocolate peanut butter brownies have an intense chocolatey kick, enough to satisfy any sweet craving, but also the nutty butter topping gives them that extra gooey, stick to the roof of your mouth edge, which just makes them so moreish.
 However, if you wanted to make them a nut-free treat, simply omit the peanut butter topping before cooking.

 For these chocolate peanut butter brownies, I suggest using a brown sugar replacement.
 I tend to use either Sukrin Gold or NKD living Erythritol Gold (affiliate link) as a substitute for brown sugar.
 Both work really well in this recipe as they have a slightly mellower flavour which works well with chocolate.
 I have also baked these using Xylitol and to be honest, they still taste wonderful.